murugapl/manage-vaccinations-in-schools-guidance/app/guide/completing-a-session.md

 order: 36
 ---

-Once all sessions at a school have been completed, you can invite all unvaccinated patients from this school to a community clinic.
+Once all sessions at a school have been completed, you can invite all unvaccinated children from this school to a community clinic.

 1. Go to the relevant school page.
 2. Click the **Send clinic invitations** button.